aldahick/athena/README.md

 A modular backend framework atop Apollo and Fastify.
 Simpler and more opinionated than its inspiration, [Nest](https://nestjs.org).

+If you're curious about recent changes, please see the [changelog](./CHANGELOG.md).

 ## Features

 - [GraphQL](./docs/graphql.md)